 The basic function of the progress screen is showing you how far you’ve come with your Kaia therapy, but also to let you access past exercises and Motion Coach exercises (if these are applicable).
 Click on one of the images below the “Recent” or “Favorite” sections to start an exercise.
 By tapping “Show More” you can access all your “Favorite” and most recent exercises.
-You can check how your pain and sleep levels have developed over the past 30 days, as well as the day of your Kaia therapy you are in currently.
+You can check how your pain and stiffness levels have developed over the past 30 days, as well as the day of your Kaia therapy you are in currently.

 Hint: You can change which days you’d like to be reminded to use Kaia by clicking on the calendar at the top of this tab.

-The training schedule can be accessed in the “Progress” tab, by tapping the calendar shown on the top of the page, or by going to “Settings”, which are located in the top right corner of the “Progress” tab.
+The training schedule can be accessed in the “You” tab, by tapping the calendar shown on the top of the page, or by going to “Settings”, which are located in the top right corner of the “You” tab.

-For further information about the app or motivational support, you can always chat with you Kaia Coach.
+For further information about the app or motivational support, you can always chat with your Kaia Coach.
 The chat is easily accessible in the tab in the bottom right of the screen.
 The Coach chat works similarly to other messaging apps.
 Just type your message and your question or comment will be answered by your Kaia Coach.
 Please keep in mind that this is not a live chat.
 Your message will be answered as soon as possible.
 If you don’t receive any reply within 48 hours please reach out to the Kaia Customer Support.

 We all have different ways of approaching change in our lives.
 While some can instantly add a new habit, others need some more time to adjust.
 Whatever your situation, the key to implementing change is to form habits.
 Here’s some advice that has helped Kaia users make the most of their therapy: